MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Managing Social and Human Capital, The University of Pennsylvania

 Managing people is crucial to the health of any organization, which is why managers need to be properly trained.
 This course examines why people are a company’s most valuable asset and most unpredictable.
 Students learn how to manage employees, motivate and optimize teams, and make design sound organizational architecture.
+By the end of this course, students will have the skills they need to start organizing, rewarding, and motivating people in their organization so that they can thrive as a social organization and as a business.

 • Faculty: Michael Useem, professor of management and director of the Center for Leadership and Change Management; Peter Cappelli, professor of management and director of the Center for Human Resources

-• Cost: $39 to $89 per month for a Coursera subscription
+• Cost: $79 per month

 • Additional recommended reading: First, Break All The Rules: What the World’s Greatest Managers Do Differently by Marcus Buckingham and Curt Coffman